zapier/release-notes/README.md

 # release-notes

+Generate markdown from all of the PRs that have been closed since your last release!

 Originally used to generate notes for [zapier-platform-cli](https://github.com/zapier/zapier-platform-cli) and its related repos.

 ## Usage

 In its simplest form, invoking this pulls the names of all of the closed PRs since the last time the given repo had a release.
 If passed multiple repos, it'll use the most recent release of the first as the date to filter against.

+For more info, run:

+> % release-notes -h

 ### Limitations